England Football Online

 Anfield Road, Anfield, Liverpool, Lancashire

-England's first visit to Anfield is their fourth visit to Liverpool and ninth visit to Lancashire
+England's second visit to Anfield is their fourth visit to Liverpool and ninth visit to Lancashire

 eighth ever scoreless first half (record third consecutive) - eighteenth ever scoreless half